GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 #### Demo: Horizontal carousel step indicator

+This demo features a step indicator shown above each image carousel.
+When a carousel contains three images, the indicator bar starts at 33% width to indicate you are currently looking at image one of three.
+When the last image is in view–determined by the scroller having scrolled to the end–the indicator takes up the full width of the scroller.
+A named Scroll Progress Timeline is used to drive the animation.

 <figure>
   {% Video src="video/AeNB0cHNDkYPUYzDuv8gInYA9rY2/5ln4aDkZ625xlM9jZXPl.mp4", width="800", height="800", controls="true", playsinline="true" %}
-  <figcaption>Recording of the Horizontal carousel step indicator demo.</figcaption>
+  <figcaption>Demo: <a href="https://scroll-driven-animations.style/demos/horizontal-carousel/css/">Horizontal carousel step indicator</a>.</figcaption>
 </figure>

-This demo features a step indicator shown above each image carousel.
-When a carousel contains three images, the indicator bar starts at 33% width to indicate you are currently looking at image one of three.
-When the last image is in view–determined by the scroller having scrolled to the end–the indicator takes up the full width of the scroller.
+{% Details %}
+{% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}

-<iframe src="https://scroll-driven-animations.style/demos/horizontal-carousel/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe src="https://scroll-driven-animations.style/demos/horizontal-carousel/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+{% endDetails %}

 The base markup for a gallery is this: